Askey--Wilson polynomials, quadratic harnesses and martingales: Construction in the general case

 For $t\in I$, let $U_t$ be the support of $\pi_t(dy)$.
-Under the assumption \eqref{ABCD}, this set can be described quite explicitly using the already mentioned results of Askey-Wilson \cite{Askey-Wilson-85}: $U_t$ is the union of $[-1,1]$ and a finite or empty set $F_t$ of points that are of the form
+Under the assumption (\ref{ABCD}), this set can be described quite explicitly using the already mentioned results of Askey--Wilson \cite{AskeyWilson85}: $U_t$ is the union of $[-1,1]$ and a finite or empty set $F_t$ of points that are of the form